shadow/shadow/docs/shadow_config_spec.md

 Use the MemoryManager.
 It can be useful to disable for debugging, but will hurt performance in most cases.

-#### `experimental.use_o_n_waitpid_workarounds`

-Default: false
-Type: Bool

-Use performance workarounds for waitpid being O(n).
-Beneficial to disable if waitpid is patched to be O(1), if using one logical processor per host, or in some cases where it'd otherwise result in excessive detaching and reattaching.

 #### `experimental.use_object_counters`